Die Kinder der Heide: Background

 Whilst working on the opera in 1859, Rubinstein wrote to a friend:

 I have absolutely no luck with opera texts.
 I have wasted a lot of time and money and everything has been unusable.[...]
 I am hoping that with my present attempt, I shall have more luck, and then the world will have something novel in store!

 He also told Franz Liszt that he hoped to have the opera premiered in Vienna, where in fact it was eventually produced in 1861 - most of the opera was written in Dornbach, not far from the capital.
 The opera's first performance in Russia was in 1867.

 Roles

 Synopsis

 The location is a Hungarian village.

 Act 1

 Wania is Isbrania's lover; she tells him of a planned robbery of Conrad's inn, which Wania foils.
 Conrad offers him as a reward his daughter Maria in marriage.

 Act 2

 Maria confesses to her father that she is in love with a mystery man, who turns out to be Count Waldemar.
 Waldemar and Isbrana conspire to interrupt the marriage ceremony.

 Act 3

 Finding Maria with the Count, Wania fights and kills him.
-He is helped to escape by Isbrania and the gypsies.
+He is helped to escape by Isbrana and the gypsies.